amazingpaddy/ai-chat-exporter/README.md

    - Click "Load unpacked" and select the folder where you unzipped the extension files

 3. **You're done!**
-   - The "Export Chat" button will now appear on every Gemini chat page
+   - The "Export Chat" button will now appear on every Gemini and ChatGPT chat page

+Support for other LLMs like DeepSeek, Claude, and Grok will be added in future updates.
 ## Usage

+### Gemini
-1. Go to [Gemini](https://gemini.google.com/) and open any chat
+1. Go to [Gemini](https://gemini.google.com/) and open any chat conversation
 2. Click the "Export Chat" button at the top right of the page (it will not overlap your profile icon)
 3. Wait for the export to complete.
 The button will show "Exporting..." during the process
-4. A Markdown file (`gemini_chat_export.md`) will be downloaded automatically with your full chat history
+4. A Markdown file (`gemini_chat_export.md`) will be downloaded automatically with all messages from the current chat conversation

+### ChatGPT
+1. Go to [ChatGPT](https://chatgpt.com/) and open any chat conversation
+2. Click the "Export Chat" button at the top right of the page
+3. Wait for the export to complete.
+The button will show "Exporting..." during the process
+4. A Markdown file (`chatgpt_chat_export.md`) will be downloaded automatically with all messages from the current chat conversation

 ## Permissions

-This extension requires clipboard access permission (`clipboardRead`) in order to copy Gemini responses using the built-in copy button.
+This extension requires clipboard access permission (`clipboardRead`) in order to copy Gemini and ChatGPT responses using the built-in copy button.
 This is necessary for exporting perfectly formatted chat content.

 ## Contributing